programminghistorian/ph-submissions/en/drafts/originals/choropleth-maps-python-folium.md

 ## Normalizing Population Data

-Figure 5 demonstrates a common characteristic of urban maps: the data tends to correlate closely with population centers.
+Figure 5 demonstrates a common characteristic of choropleth maps: the data tends to correlate closely with population centers.
 The counties with the largest number of police killings of civilians are those with large populations (Los Angeles, California; Cook, Illinois; Dade, Florida; etc.).
-The same trend would arise for maps showing ocurrences of [swine flu](https://perma.cc/BY2N-GACP) (correlated with pig farms), [corn leaf blight](https://perma.cc/2FAR-ULVU) (correlated with regions that grow corn).
+The same trend would arise for maps showing ocurrences of [swine flu](https://perma.cc/BY2N-GACP) (correlated with pig farms), or [corn leaf blight](https://perma.cc/2FAR-ULVU) (correlated with regions that grow corn).

 Choropleth maps are often more accurate when they visualize rates rather than raw values: for example, the number of cases per 100,000 population.
 Converting the data from values to rates is called 'normalizing' data.